-As a certified court mediator, David H. Walkowiak has established a reputation for finding resolutions for difficult cases involving family matters, business conflicts and real estate conflicts.
-He works to reach equitable resolutions pre and post-lawsuit as well as through court order.
+As a Supreme Court certified circuit civil and family law mediator, David H. Walkowiak has established a reputation for finding resolutions for difficult cases involving family matters, business conflicts and real estate conflicts.
+He works to facilitate equitable resolutions pre and post-lawsuit as well as through court order.
 If you are looking at mediation as an alternative to a lengthy court case, DHW Law, P.A. can discuss your options during a consultation.

 For many cases, especially family law issues mediation is the preferred method of resolution.
 Custody and divorce are the main topics of family law which can often be resolved using a mediator.
 This allows the parties to come to a compromise amongst themselves with the help of a third unbiased party instead of having the court decide during a trial or court hearing.
 Mediation typically takes place with the two parties or attorneys and mediator in one room.
 They will have the opportunity to express their concerns and state their point of view in regards to the case.
 The mediator is essentially in the middle and will suggest ways to solve the issues and concerns each party raises.
 It is however, up to both parties to come to a compromise and agreement.
 If one cannot be reached the case will continue on to be decided by the court.